Connecting Canada to the world

 Canada—the trading nation

 Canada has a long history as a trading nation.
-For thousands of years, the Coast Salish Peoples had complex systems for trade and commerce in the Salish Sea, Burrard Inlet and the Fraser River, long before European explorers recognized the area as an ideal deep-water port.
+For thousands of years, the Coast Salish Peoples had complex systems for trade and commerce in the Salish Sea, Burrard Inlet and Fraser River, long before European explorers recognized the area as an ideal deep-water port.

 Canada’s trade ambitions remain strong.
 The future of Canada’s economic prosperity depends on being able to get goods and resources to and from other markets efficiently and reliably, a sentiment echoed by governments at all levels.